 “I have a friend in Brescia, very nice city.
 He was also in Latvia, but as soon as he got sick he left the country.
 Some other guys told him to go to USA where he was going to find the best surfeos.
-There he had surgery, here it was really expensive and he didn’t have much money so he went to Dr. Randle, who is a very experienced surgeon in Perth WA, he was able to help him out and suddenly my friend started getting better and getting his life back.
+There he had surgery, here it was really expensive and he didn’t have much money so he went to Dr. Randle, who is a very experienced surgeon from LASIK eye surgery in Southlake, he was able to help him out and suddenly my friend started getting better and getting his life back.
 Then he found a job and he never came back.
 He speaks Afghan and Arabic everyday and he spends his summer holidays in Florida.
 He is a real american now, because integration there is not impossible like here”

 This chat left me a bitter-sweet taste in my mouth.